 - Prevents data exfiltration from the managed tenants, helping to ensure data compliance.

 - Related costs are charged to each managed tenant, rather than to the managing tenant.

-- Data from all data sources and data connectors that are integrated with Azure Sentinel (such as Azure AD Activity Logs, Office 365 logs, or Microsoft Threat Protection alerts) will remain within each customer tenant.
+- Data from all data sources and data connectors that are integrated with Microsoft Sentinel (such as Azure AD Activity Logs, Office 365 logs, or Microsoft Threat Protection alerts) will remain within each customer tenant.

 - Reduces network latency.

 - Easy to add or remove new subsidiaries or customers.

 - Able to use a multi-workspace view when working through Azure Lighthouse.